balakg/rayleigh-eigendirections/README.md

 # rayleigh-eigendirections
 Rayleigh EigenDirections (REDs) main repository.

-Example using StyleGAN2 of changing hairstyle while holding geometry and identity fixed.
+./example-images/stylegan2_hair.jpg: Example of changing hairstyle while holding geometry and identity fixed.
 The seed image is the leftmost column, and each row is a different trajectory produced by our algorithm:
 ![Changing hairstyle](https://github.com/balakg/rayleigh-eigendirections/blob/main/example-images/stylegan2_hair.jpg?raw=true)

-Example using BigGAN of fixing high spatial frequencies and changing low spatial frequencies.
+./example-images/biggan-freq.jpg: Example of fixing high spatial frequencies and changing low spatial frequencies.
 The seed image is the leftmost column, and each row is a different trajectory produced by our algorithm:
 ![Changing hairstyle](https://github.com/balakg/rayleigh-eigendirections/blob/main/example-images/biggan_freq.jpg?raw=true)